 Facts and Figures

-Specificities on the reporting periods:
+Specificities on the reporting periods

 EU Ecolabel product and service group criteria are revised for pertinence on a recurrent basis by the European Commission.
 In case the new criteria enter into force, the old licenses lose their validity after a transition period.

-- March - September 2016: a significant amount of these licences were reintegrated into the scheme after reassessment against the new criteria for each of its corresponding product groups.
+- March - September 2016: a significant amount of licences of the abovementioned product groups were reintegrated into the scheme after reassessment against the new criteria for each of its corresponding product groups.
 This upswing in licences and products/services is illustrated in the September 2016 statistics.

-Specificities on the reporting period:
+Specificities on this reporting period